A dog and his human hiking in the mountains of Colorado.

 Train Your Dog Ahead of Time

-• First, be sure your dog is trained to walk at your side on a lead and to respond consistently to basic training commands, including, “right here” or “heel”, “come”, “stay”, “leave it”, and “no”.
-If your dog needs help with basic skills, consider a class or consult with our Pet Behavior Specialist.
+Train your dog to walk by your side on a lead and to reliably respond to basic commands such as “heel,” “come,” “stay,” “leave it,” and “no.” If your dog needs help with these skills, consider enrolling in a class or consulting with our Pet Behavior Specialist.

-• Follow proper trail etiquette, for both your dog’s safety and the safety of others you may encounter.
-Be prepared to yield to uphill hikers, runners, cyclists, and people on horseback.
+Follow proper trail etiquette to ensure the safety of your dog and others you may encounter.
+Be prepared to yield to uphill hikers, runners, cyclists, and horseback riders.

-• Never coerce your dog to continue on if it is slowing down or showing signs of fatigue.
-Stop and rest, and if your dog doesn’t show a renewed energy, it’s time to turn around and go back.
-Always pay attention to your dog’s energy level and behavior.
+Never force your dog to continue on a hike if it slows down or shows signs of fatigue.
+Stop and rest, and if your dog doesn’t regain energy, it’s time to turn back.
+Always monitor your dog’s energy level and behavior.

 Before you head out for the day, take stock of how long you plan to be on the trail, check the day’s weather forecast, and pack supplies for your dog accordingly.
 The following items are essential when hiking with a dog: